 How to Properly Store Sheet Pan Meals

-• Use airtight containers to store leftovers in the refrigerator for up to 4 days.
+- Use airtight containers and keep in the fridge for up to 4 days.

-• For long-term storage, consider freezing meals in freezer-safe containers or bags, which can last up to 3 months.
+- For longer storage, freeze in freezer-safe bags or containers for up to 3 months.

 Safe Reheating Methods